cscart/docs/en/designer_guide/index.rst

 	*	``developer`` - company name.
 If there is an individual developer, write his name.
 This information is shown in the *Design > Themes* section of the administration panel in the theme information.
 	*	``favicon`` - path to a theme favicon.
 It is better to keep a favicon in the theme *media/images/icons* directory.
 	*	``parent_theme`` - parent theme name.
 If you develop a theme based on the Responsive theme, write *responsive*.
 If you define something different in this field or leave it empty, add-on templates will not be uploaded for the theme.
+	*	``default_language`` - the code of the default language of the theme.
+It will be used to provide translations for all languages the theme is not translated to.
+See more information in the :doc:`dedicated article. <language_variables_in_themes>`

 Your theme must inherit from one of two built-in themes: Basic or Responsive.
 You must set one of these in the ``parent_theme`` param.
 Select the parent theme based on your needs: if you are developing a responsive theme, set ``parent_theme`` to ``responsive``, if you are developing a fixed-width theme, set ``parent_theme`` to ``basic``.